Cog-Creators/Red-DiscordBot/.github/CONTRIBUTING.md

   * bugfix : Bugfixes
   * docs : documentation improvements and additions
   * removal : removal of something
-  * misc : any changes which don't have a user facing change, and don't belong in the changelog for users.
+  * misc : any changes which don't have a user facing change, and don't belong in the changelog for users

 The contents of the file should be a short, human readable description of the impact of the changes made, not the technical details of the change.